MrMusaev/Coding-Interview-Prep/README.md

 ### Acknowledgements

 - [Sherzod Obidov](https://sherxon.com) - a senior software engineer at Google, and this project is also inspired from his similar project [AlgoDS](https://github.com/sherxon/AlgoDS).
-Some questions are taken from this project.
+Some questions are taken from this project
 - [Educative.io](https://educative.io) - probably creators of the best courses for technical interviews preparation.
 Most questions are taken from their [Ace Java Coding Interview](https://www.educative.io/path/ace-java-coding-interview) Skill Path

 ## Contents